-We will be given a sorted array as input.
-Our task is to remove the duplicate elements from the collection and return the function to the primary room, where we can start printing down the new sorted array without duplicates.
+We receive an ordered array as input.
+Our objective is to eliminate any duplicate elements from the array and then return to the main function.
+From there, we can proceed to display the updated sorted array without any duplicates.

 C++ Code: Using Extra Space